Coronavirus: Benefits and Homelessness

 The government has put in place a number of measures to assist people in these circumstances (see links below), these include changes to Statutory Sick Pay and Universal Credit claims for those suffering from the virus.
 However, many people will still have difficulty paying their bills will fall into arrears with their rent and may face homelessness.
-The government has introduced a 3-month break in mortgage payments for those who need it and emergency legislation is to be introduced to stop evictions of renters until the end of August.
+There have been efforts to support people through government support and legislation, for example now there is a 6 month notice period for most evictions.
 Whilst these measures are welcome, they do not go far enough and we are still concerned that some people may still lose their homes.

 Please contact us if you are experiencing difficulties due to the Coronavirus pandemic and need advice regarding housing or benefits.
 You can email us at , or call us on 020 8694 7740.

 For the majority of tenants, landlords must give 6 months notice for evictions during this period.
 If they don't, it may be an illegal eviction.
 If you are facing eviction, get in touch as we may be able to prevent it from happening or support you to find somewhere else to live.

 If you are worried about paying your bills and are on a low income, please get in touch and we will be able to advise you on your options; often there are reduced bills and council tax for those on benefits.
 If you have built up arrears, please contact us ASAP and we will see if we can help you arrange a plan with the council or energy provider.